-Nu'alolo Trail Professional Review and Guide
+Nu'alolo Trail Professional Guide

 "This popular trail leads to one of the finest views of the Na Pali Coast.
 It can be combined with the Awa’awapuhi Trail via the Nu’alolo Cliff Trail to make a 9-mile semi-loop.
 It is an upside-down hike, so start early, take plenty of water, and do not overestimate your stamina.
 Many people find it a struggle to get back up to the trailhead before dark.
 If it is raining do not go past the Nu’alolo Cliff Trail junction to the viewpoint.
 It is on a narrow, exposed, slippery ridge, very dangerous if wet.